webcoyote/TubeGate/assets/STORE_LISTING.md

 - Or keep filters local to one device
 - You control where your data lives

-**Easy to Use**
-- Clean, intuitive interface
-- Enable/disable with one click
-- Quick save with Cmd/Ctrl+S
-- Filter count display
-- Keyboard accessible

 ### Perfect For

 **Content Curation**
-Filter out topics you're not interested in like sports, politics, or specific genres.
+Filter out topics you're not interested in like sports or politics.

 **Focus & Productivity**
 Remove distracting content to stay focused on educational or work-related videos.